lonis752/writeme/README.md

 ## 🔮 Future Improvements

-- Implementing task categories for better organization
+- Adding more collaborative tools, such as live editing
-- Adding push notifications for task reminders
+- Implementing a user feedback and rating system for writings
-- Enhancing UI/UX for a smoother interaction
+- Enhancing the UI/UX for a more immersive writing experience
-- Implementing a dark mode for better accessibility
+- Integrating third-party APIs for grammar and spell-checking

 ## 🤝 Contributing